Bonded by Blood

 Bonded by Blood is the debut studio album by American thrash metal band Exodus.
 Although the album was completed in the summer of 1984, it was not released until 1985 due to issues with Exodus and the record label.
 It is considered one of the most influential thrash metal albums of all time.
 This is also the only full-length studio album of Exodus to feature Paul Baloff on vocals, though he was also on their 1982 Demo and appeared on their 1997 live album Another Lesson in Violence.

 In 2008, Exodus re-recorded Bonded by Blood and re-released it as Let There Be Blood, featuring a new line-up of members aside from drummer Tom Hunting and guitarist Gary Holt who played on the original.

 Album information

-Bonded by Blood was originally titled A Lesson in Violence, but had its name changed when a suitable cover idea could not be found.
-An advance cassette copy of the album (with the original title) was widely distributed through the tape-trading network upon the record's completion late in the summer of 1984, creating an immense underground buzz prior to the official release of the LP.
-The release was delayed, however, due to problems with the artwork.
+Founding member Kirk Hammett left Exodus in April 1983 to replace Dave Mustaine in Metallica.
+Rick Hunolt was brought in as his replacement, while Rob McKillop replaced bassist Jeff Andrews.
+Within a week of Hammett's departure, guitarist Gary Holt had already written two songs for the album Bonded by Blood – "Strike of the Beast" and "No Love".